JMartJonesy/kickstart.nixvim/README.md

         ./kickstart.nixvim/nixvim.nix
       ];
       ```
+4. Open nixvim.nix and uncomment one of the nixvim module imports at the top of the file.
+Choose the module depending on which module installation method you use from the [Installing Nixvim Module](#installing-nixvim-module) section above (Home-Manager module, NixOS module, or Darwin Module).
+    * The module should be passed into your configuration through the `inputs` nixos param
+    ```nix
+    # Uncomment if you are using the home-manager module
+    #inputs.nixvim.homeManagerModules.nixvim
+    # Uncomment if you are using the nixos module
+    #inputs.nixvim.nixosModules.nixvim
+    # Uncomment if you are using the nix-darwin module
+    #inputs.nixvim.nixDarwinModules.nixvim
+    ```
-4. Rebuild your NixOS configuration
+5. Rebuild your NixOS configuration
    * Without using Flake
      ```sh
      nixos-rebuild switch
      ```
-5. Confirm your init.lua file has been created and loads without errors
+6. Confirm your init.lua file has been created and loads without errors
    * Open the generated init.lua file and confirm no error dialog appears when opening
      ```sh
      nvim ~/.config/nvim/init.lua